vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

 1. Search for "Bedrock" in the AWS console search box.
 2. Open the Bedrock service.
-3. Click on "Model providers" or "Model catalog" to view available models.
+3. Click on "Model providers" or **"Model catalog"** to view available models.

 📝 **Note:** The available models vary depending on the selected region.

-📌 **Example:** In Hyderabad, only Amazon and Anthropic models were supported.
-Changing the region to Mumbai revealed more options.

 #### Exploring the Model Catalog